vivus-ignis/k8s-toy-setup/README.md

 kubectl get pod -n apps
 ```

-Please note that pulling an image for the example webapp takes quite some time (~ 10 mins on my machine).
+Please note that pulling docker images onto cluster nodes will take
+some additional time (~ 10 mins on my machine), so spinnaker and the
+example app will not be available until you see 'Running' in pod
+listings.

 To play with the example webapp, wait until the pod is running and issue these commands: